idvorkin/idvorkin.github.io/_d/ai-journal.md

 ## What I wrote summary

-- I tend to write a fair bit over a time span, and forget what i did.
+- I tend to write a fair bit over a time span, and forget what I did.
 I used a simple [git log stat creator](https://github.com/idvorkin/settings/blob/7c747bf7061a2da774faedd6efe14fdff547e92d/shared/zsh_include.sh?plain=1#L133) to see it, but it was too simple
 - Turns, out LLMs are a great way to do this.
 So I wrote an [app for it](https://github.com/idvorkin/nlp/blob/303d7c58265b647dead79ccdbaeafd0cab58d1a0/changes.py?plain=1#L211).
-It does [great summaries](https://gist.github.com/idvorkin/7f457ef75330f5faee8c9a82a3d0d820].
+It does [great summaries](https://gist.github.com/idvorkin/7f457ef75330f5faee8c9a82a3d0d820).
 Inlining changes to this app as follows:

   - [changes.py](https://github.com/idvorkin/nlp/blob/303d7c58265b647dead79ccdbaeafd0cab58d1a0/changes.py)
   - Creation of a new Python script to handle Git diffs and summarize changes using OpenAI.